bpwhelan/EmbyAniSync/README.md

 ##### Section configuration

-In the settings file enter your Plex library / section name containing your Anime, for example:
+In the settings file enter your Emby library / section name containing your Anime, for example:

 ```
-[PLEX]
+[EMBY]
 anime_section = Anime
 ```

 Multiple libraries are now supported and you separate them by using the pipeline ("|") character like so:

 ```
-[PLEX]
+[EMBY]
 anime_section = Anime|Anime2
 ```